What to bring to a concert without getting turned away

 - alcohol purchase

-- ticket/account verification in some situations
+- ticket or account verification in some situations

 3. A compliant bag